Azure/apim-lab/apim-lab/1-apim-creation/apim-creation-1-1-instantiate.md

 Using the naming convention defined [previously](../0-prerequisites/prerequisite-0-2-naming.md), fill in each required field and press *Review + Create*, followed by *Create* to provision the service.

-> Please bear in mind that this APIM instance is entirely intended for the purposes of the lab, and the approach is simplified to provide every lab participant a common starting point.
-To that end, **please do not modify any settings beyond the ones we ask** for here as it may result in having to recreate the APIM instance later, which is costly with respect to time.
+> Please bear in mind that this Azure API Management instance is entirely intended for the purposes of the lab, and the approach is simplified to provide every lab participant a common starting point.
+To that end, **please do not modify any settings beyond the ones we ask** for here as it may result in having to recreate the Azure API Management instance later, which is costly with respect to time.

 Please note that the **service name must be unique**, this is where the owner value of your naming convention will be useful.